ashdavies/talks/2020/01/14/refactoring-legacy-code-with-kotlin/refactoring-legacy-code-with-kotlin.md

 # Perspective 🔭

-^ Solving the same problem in a different way results in a better understanding of the requirements
+^ Solving the same problem differently results in a better understanding of the requirements

 ^ Same reason we perform Kata exercises to hone our skills